wazuh/wazuh-documentation/source/development/packaging/generate-deb-package.rst

 .. code-block:: console

- $ git clone https://github.com/wazuh/wazuh-packages && cd wazuh-packages/debs && git checkout v|WAZUH_LATEST_PACKAGES|
+ $ git clone https://github.com/wazuh/wazuh-packages && cd wazuh-packages/debs && git checkout v|WAZUH_LATEST|

 Execute the ``generate_debian_package.sh`` script, with the different options you desire.
 This script will build a Docker image with all the necessary tools to create the DEB and run a container that will build it: